-What is a Windshield Wiper Blade all about?
+What is the Windshield Wiper Blade all about?

 A windshield wiper consists of a pivoting arm with a long rubber blade.
 Powered by the wiper motor, the blade swings back and forth over the glass windshield, clearing debris and enhancing visibility.
 Wiper blades are made of rubber and as such, the sun and other elements cause damage that prevents the blades from doing their job.